Gribouillis/configoose/README.md

 ```
 python -m configoose conf --marina ~/my/marina
 ```
-This creates a module `confisgooseconf.py` in your user site-packages directory.
+This creates a module `confisgooseconf.py` in your site-packages directory.
 To use another directory on the Python module path instead, pass the option `--dest /other/directory` to the command.